delta94/brandonskerritt.github.io/_posts/2018-02-11-algorithms.md

 An __Euler circuit__ is a circuit visiting every edge exactly once (so can go back to the same vertex).

+This is the exact same circuit Euler wanted to create on the Kronenbeig problem earlier.
+To cross every bridge (edge) exactly once, but allowing you to go to the vertexes (islands) as many times as you want.

+An __Hamiltonian circuit__ (not named after Alexandria Hamilton) is a circuit containing **every vertex** of a graph, G, exactly once.

+It does not matter in a Hamiltonian circuit whether or not you visit all of the edges.

+Determining whether a graph contains a Hamiltonian circuit is an NP-hard problem.
+For information on NP-hardness click [here](https://stackoverflow.com/questions/1857244/what-are-the-differences-between-np-np-complete-and-np-hard).

 # Searching on Trees / Graphs

 Okay, so we've met trees and graphs.
 But how do we search them?
 We can use some of these nifty search algorithms!